tonywu70/5clickTemplates/SimpleOSSCluster/README.md

 </a>

-This template allows you to deploy a simple Linux VM using a few different options for the Ubuntu Linux version, using the latest patched version.
-This will deploy in West US on a D1 VM Size.
+This template allows you to deploy a simple cluster with as many nodes as you would like.
+You will have the option to load a particular open source software package.
+OpenFOAM or NAMD.